 We have already seen a tool for measuring little things like hems.
 Now something much longer.
 The usually 120″ long fabric-like measuring tape is a must for those sewing garments, pillow cases, curtains and the like.
-I have not idea why but I have four of them, but you just need one!
+I have no idea why but I have four of them, but you just need one!
 They are very handy when you need to measure something curved or round.
 Can’t be too accurate with a firm, straight ruler around edges and curves.

 Not all straight pins are created equal.
 I have had my favorites through the years.
 Right now I’m enjoying these flower head ones that can also withstand the heat from an iron.
 That’s important!
 Many times fabric needs to be help temporarily in place with pins so it can be ironed.
 I’m not sticking my fingers anywhere near that hot thing, so please use pins to hold the fabric in place.
-I got this flower head variety from good ole JoAnn’s.

 Keep track of your pins!
 I like having them out at all times, which is why they are in that cute little square glass dish.
 That doesn’t go over well with the hubby.
 But then again he was the one who stepped on a rusty straight pin from a vintage sewing kit and had to get a tetanus shot…